ludovicocaldara/terraform-intro/README.md

 demo_vm = "Your demo VM is ready with public IP address 140.238.91.214"
 ```

+You can try to destroy and reapply the whole stack.
+You will see it will take ~2 minutes to destroy and ~2 minutes to create everything we've done so far.

+`terraform destroy`
+...
+`terraform apply`

+(omitting the output here, it's quite long).

+Nice, huh?

 ## Checkout the next lab <a name="next"></a>